-Since the math program is a developmental program, students are expected to take the courses in chronological order, taking Algebra-I before Geometry, then progress onto Algebra-II.
+Since the math program is a developmental program, students are expected to take the courses in chronological order, taking Algebra-8 or Algebra-I before Geometry, then progress onto Algebra-II.
 After Algebra-II, students can take an elective course based on their interests beyond high school.
 Students who are interested in the hard sciences should matriculate to the Pre-Calculus and Calculus courses, while students interested in the social sciences can take statistics based courses.
-Additionally, students interested in the applied mathematics can register for courses that can assist in using mathematics in practical situations.
 Students will need three credits of mathematics to graduate, but are strongly encouraged to complete at least four credits of math in preparation for college.